 His stories were littered with names like Elton John, Keith Richards, Tom Jones and Cliff Richard.

-It was the 80s and Peek was a legitimate international rock star, people would have done anything to be close to him.
+It was the 80s and Peek was a legitimate international rock star, people would do anything to be close to him.

 “He was larger than life,” Douglas-Smith said.
 “He was a true eccentric and an incredibly talented musician.”

-However, by 1994 Peek had landed himself in jail, serving three years for an elaborate factoring fraud scheme, run out of that same studio.
+However, by 1994 Peek had landed himself in jail, serving three years for an elaborate factoring fraud scheme, run out of his recording studio.

 And again following a failed business venture and bankruptcy, in 2010 he was prosecuted in Perth, Western Australia on two counts of making a false statement to deceive or defraud and fraud charges, more than 200 of them, regarding his relationship with an import-export business.
 Prosecutors were poised to argue the business had been a classic multi-million dollar ponzi scheme.
 A full trial was originally scheduled for 2011, later adjourned until 2012 and ultimately never took place as Kevin Peek died of melanoma in a Perth hospice on 11 February 2013, aged 66 years.

 In life, internationally-revered guitarist Kevin Peek was a difficult man to put in a box.
 With rafts of financial impropriety hanging over the larger-than-life character over the last two decades of his life, Peek also became a difficult man to track down.